timdeb08/Programmeerproject/DESIGN.md

 - https://opendata.cbs.nl/statline/#/CBS/nl/dataset/84341ned/table?ts=1559560414075

 This dataset contains data about the income of household per municipality.
+There is a little problem because the year does not correspond to the year of the election.
+This can result in a distorted image of the reality.
 The dataset does not need much scraping, only convertion from CSV to JSON.
 This time the municipalities are the objects.

 __Technical components__
 ---